Kevlar-sudo/MMA-G20/README.md

 - C:
-*save_to_db*: create user profiles in the database.
+*save_to_db*: Create user profiles in the database.

 - R:
-*user_exists*: extract users' profiles and actions in the database.
+*user_exists*: Extract users' profiles and actions in the database.

 - U: